 📍 Groundsiso East (Naver Map)

-🗓️ May 23 (Fri) ~ September 28 (Sun)
+🗓️ May 23 (Fri) – September 28 (Sun)

-5. Surrealism and Korean Modern Art
+5. Surrealism and Modern Korean Art

 If you think Salvador Dali, René Magritte, and Surrealist art are only in the West, you’re wrong.
 ‘Surrealism and Korean Modern Art’ introduces surrealist artists and works that have been little known in Korean art history.
 The exhibition examines how surrealism developed in Korea from the perspective of cultural translation and highlights the various aspects of Korean surrealism that have historical and aesthetic differences from Western and Japanese surrealism.
-It is on view until July 6 at the Deoksugung Museum of Modern and Contemporary Art.
+It is on view through July 6 at the Deoksugung Museum of Modern and Contemporary Art.

 📍 Deoksugung Palace, National Museum of Modern and Contemporary Art (Naver map)